 The famous double moon hoax appears to be gearing up again.
-We hear that the word spread on Facebook in July, 2015 that there would be a double moon.
+We hear that the word spread on Facebook in July, 2015 – and is still spreading – that there would be a double moon.
 Will this hoax ever die?
 It’s now 12 years old.
 Still, clearly, not everyone knows it’s a hoax.
 Google searches have made this post the most popular on our site for the past week.
 An email must be circulating – somewhere, social media must be buzzing – with the suggestion that Mars will appear as large as a full moon in Earth’s sky.
 And that is just not true.
 Here’s a sample of what it typically says:

 SEE MARS AS LARGE AS THE FULL MOON.
 Should be spectacular!
 Truly a once in a lifetime experience!